mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ![Mender UI - Upload image](upload_image.png)

 !
-Thorough validation of image meta-data is not yet implemented, so we recommend using the exact values above to avoid any issues.
+Thorough validation of image metadata is not yet implemented, so we recommend using the exact values above to avoid any issues.

 !!!
 Mender keeps track of which *Device type* an image supports as part of the metadata of an image.
 In addition, a device reports which Device type it is as part of its inventory information.
 During a deployment, the Mender server makes sure that a device will only get a image it supports.
 This increases the robustness of Mender as it avoids situations like deploying images that are not supported by the device hardware.